-3. The Office of Community Development will ascertain as to whether or not the proposed activity is an integral part of the originally approved project and is necessary to complete the project as originally approved.

-4. The Office of Community Development will also review the site location of the proposed activity in relation to the approved target area.
+- 3. The OCD-LGA will ascertain as to whether or not the proposed activity is an integral part of the originally approved project and is necessary to complete the project as originally approved. - 4.
+The OCD-LGA will also review the site location of the proposed activity in relation to the approved target area.
 If there is a budget under-run and an expansion of the target area is requested, approval of the amendment will be based upon the following: Such expansions will have to be contiguous to the original target area.
 The overall project will still have to meet its intended national objective.
+After making any adjustments to the original application's score, the revised application must remain above the funding line.
 The scope and intent of expansion must be in keeping with the scope and intent of the originally funded application.
 The requested amendment cannot merely involve an enhancement of the originally approved project.
 As stated above, any amendments or changes that require an amendment to the originally approved environmental review will not be approved.

-VII.
-Economic Development
+X. Economic Development